Buying real estate in Australia?

 Do people think homes are overpriced in Australia in 2026?

-As of early 2026, the general sentiment among locals and market insiders in Australia is that homes feel stretched and overpriced relative to incomes, though many acknowledge that structural supply shortages justify some of the premium.
+As of early 2026, the general sentiment among locals and market insiders in Australia is that homes feel stretched and expensive, especially for first-time buyers, but most professionals stop short of calling it a "bubble" because structural supply shortages and strong population growth keep justifying demand.

 What are common buyer mistakes people regret in Australia right now?